Back to Blog

 PEI (Polyetherimide), known by the trade name Ultem, occupies a unique position: it’s the only high-temperature plastic available in transparent grades, and it offers the highest heat deflection temperature of the three.

-Moisture absorption PEI absorbs more moisture than PEEK or PPS, affecting dimensions and properties in humid environments.
+Like PEEK, PEI can be brittle at stress concentrations.
+Glass-filled grades improve strength but sacrifice the transparency that makes PEI unique in the first place.
+The material also absorbs more moisture than PEEK or PPS, affecting dimensions and properties in humid environments.

 Typical Applications